Franco Balbi: Professional career

 Balbi started playing youth club basketball with Club Villa Belgrano, in the city of Junín, when he was 5.
 He also played with Los Indios de Junín at the youth level, before arriving at Ciclista Juninense, where he made his debut in Argentina's top-level league, the Liga Nacional de Básquet (LNB), on January 14, 2007, against Regatas Corrientes.
 The following season, Ciclista Juninense got relegated, and had to play in Argentina's second division, the Torneo Nacional de Ascenso (TNA).
 Balbi turned into a key player on the team, including playing more minutes and having good games, which made Quimsa from Santiago del Estero, sign him up for the 2009–10 LNB season, marking his return to the Argentine first division.
 That same season, he suffered a severe injury that made him lose minutes the following season, and that ultimately led Quimsa to terminate his contract.
 He quickly managed to find a new club, San Martín de Corrientes, which he helped achieve a league promotion to the Argentine first division, by finishing as runner-ups in the Torneo Nacional de Ascenso (TNA).

 In the following season, he returned to Ciclista Juninense, to play in the second division.
-After two good seasons, he signed with the club's local rivals, Argentino de Junín, for the 2013–14 LNB season, were he would return to play under his first professional head coach, Adrián Capelli.
+After two good seasons, he signed with the club's local rivals, Argentino de Junín, for the 2013–14 LNB season, where he would return to play under his first professional head coach, Adrián Capelli.

 With Argentino de Junín, he played in both the 2013–14 season of the Liga Nacional de Básquet, and the Liga Sudamericana de Básquetbol (FIBA South American League).
 It was a great season, for both him and the club, with the team making the semifinals of both tournaments.
 In the 2014–15 LNB season, he became a regular starter for Argentino de Junín, and once again played in the Liga Nacional de Básquet and the Liga Sudamericana de Básquetbol.
-He became an established player in the top level Argentinian league, and received noticeable coverage from the local press.
+He became an established player in the top level Argentine league, and received noticeable coverage from the local press.